edunando15/Enterprise/README.md

-# Enterprise Progetto N01
+# Enterprise Project N01
-# Paradigmi Avanzati di Programmazione - modulo di Programmazione Enterprise.
+# Advanced Programming Paradigms - Enterprise Programming course.
-1. Il backup del database si trova nella cartella "Database" nel progetto "Models".
-E' sufficiente importarlo da SQL Server Management Studio, facendo: tasto destro su "Database" -> "Restore Database" -> dalla sezione "General" -> selezionare "Devices" -> selezionare i tre puntini -> selezionare add -> selezionare il file .bak, che deve essere presente nella cartella indicata da SQL Server Management Studio.
+1. The database's backup is in the "Database" Directory in the "Models" project.
+It is sufficient to import it into SQL SQL Server Management Studio, following the steps: right click on "Database" -> "Restore Database" -> from the "General" section -> select "Devices" -> select the three dots -> select add -> select the .bak file, which must be present in the directory designed by SQL Server Management Studio.
-2. Per avviare la soluzione, e' sufficiente aprirla con Visual Studio e selezionare come progetto di avvio "Web".
-Si aprira' automaticamente l'interfaccia di Swagger.
+2. To run the solution, the user can open it with Visual Studio and select the "Web" project as startup project.
+The Swagger interface will automatically open.
-3. Fare attenzione ai filtri presenti di default nelle api: se non vengono svuotati (le stringhe messe a "" e gli oggetti a null), i risultati saranno alterati.
+3. Pay attention to the default-selected filters in the API: if not emptied (strings set to "" and objects set to null), results will be altered.
-4. Le uniche api disponibili senza autenticazione sono quelle per registrarsi e fare il login.
+4. The only APIs available without authentication are those used to register and log-in.